AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-faq.md

 If you wish to actively participate in dApp Staking V3 from the start, you should [initiate the unbonding period immediately](https://docs.astar.network/docs/use/dapp-staking/dapp-staking-v2/unbonding) and move your funds to either an Astar EVM Account supported by Ledger (see below), or move funds to a hot wallet.

 :::info
-It is possible that by the dApp staking V3 launch Ledger generic app will be available, completely removing this limitation.
+It is possible that by the dApp staking v3 launch Ledger generic app will be available, completely removing this limitation.

 Keep an eye out on this page and official announcement channels for more info as it becomes available.
 :::

-### Q: I am a Leger Astar EVM App User, what do I need to do?
+### Q: I am a Ledger Astar EVM App User, what do I need to do?
 All users using Astar EVM Ledger App ([Astar EVM](https://support.ledger.com/hc/en-us/articles/5555310160669-Astar-EVM-ASTR)) users, there are not limitations moving to dApp Staking V3.
 You will be able to participate in dApp staking V3 immediately.

 ### Still got a question?